Multilevel Representations of Isotropic Gaussian Random Fields on the Sphere: Applications

 In problems of uncertainty quantification, one is often interested in partial differential equations with random fields as coefficients.
 Series expansions of these random fields can be used in the construction of deterministic approximations of corresponding random solutions.
-We now give an application of the expansions \eqref{modneedletexpansion} to elliptic PDEs on the sphere with lognormal coefficients.
-Here we adapt the results for analogous problems on bounded domains in \cite{BCDM}.
+We now give an application of the expansions \eqref{modneedletexpansion} to elliptic PDEs on the sphere with lognormal coefficients. {The numerical analysis of of lognormal diffusion problems on the sphere using the KL expansion has been considered also in \cite{HLS18}.} Here we adapt the results for analogous problems on bounded domains in \cite{BCDM}.
 To simplify notation, we set $\Gamma := \bbS^2$.
 We consider the diffusion problem

 in the following weak formulation: for given $a \in L_\infty(\Gamma)$ with $a>0$ a.e.\ such that $a^{-1} \in L_\infty(\Gamma)$ as well as

 find $q \in V := H^1(\Gamma) \cap L_{2,0}(\Gamma)$ such that

 By Poincare's inequality on $\Gamma$ (see \cite{DE}),